 Pay Attention to Distraction Levels

 Just like you wouldn’t ask a kindergartener to do calculus, you want to make sure that you’re asking your dog to perform skills that are appropriate for their age and training level.
 Always start teaching new skills in areas with low distraction, which gives your dog the ability to focus.
-Once your dog knows a behavior in a low-distraction environment at home, you can start to work on that skill in more distracting environments like the park or farmers market.
+Once your dog knows a behavior in a low-distraction environment at home, you can start to work on that skill in more distracting environments, like a park or training facility.

 Look Beyond Stubbornness

 Dogs want to please us and they want to learn new things, so a refusal to perform a behavior should be carefully considered.
-If you’re asking for the behavior in a new area, or with new distractions present, it’s likely your dog’s failure to perform is because what you’re asking for is too complicated for such a distracting environment.
-That said, if your dog suddenly stops performing a skill they know well in familiar environments, it could mean they are experiencing pain or discomfort and it’s a good idea to schedule a thorough evaluation with your vet.
+If you’re asking for the behavior in a new area, or with new distractions present, your dog may be unable to perform because what you’re asking for is too complicated to do in a distracting environment.
+That said, if your dog suddenly stops performing a skill they know well in familiar environments, they may be experiencing pain or discomfort.
+In this case, it’s a good idea to schedule a thorough evaluation with your vet.

 Intentionally Increasing Distractions

-A slow progression might be starting to teach a new skill inside your house, then move to your backyard (if you have one), then in front of your house where there might be more things going on, then a quiet neighborhood street, and then finally moving onto training in a park, or other area with more of the distractions that are hardest for your dog.
-If at any point your dog struggles to perform a skill in a new area just take a (literal) step back and increase your dog’s distance from the distractions before trying again!
+A slow progression might involve starting to teach a new skill inside your house, then moving to your backyard (if you have one).
+From there, you might move in front of your house (where there might be more things going on), then a quiet neighborhood street, and then finally moving onto training in a park, or another area with more of the distractions that are hardest for your dog.
+If your dog struggles to perform a skill in a new area at any point, just take a (literal) step back and increase your dog’s distance from the distractions before trying again.